MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 normalize the data further, for example I would split reviewer id and name into a seperate table, to remove some redundancy.

 ### TODO: Plan ETL pipeline
-# TODO: List the steps necessary to pipeline the data into the chosen data model
+### TODO: List the steps necessary to pipeline the data into the chosen data model
-# TODO: add one more level of detail to the bullet points below
+### TODO: add one more level of detail to the bullet points below
 The major steps of the process are:

-- downloading the data from the source
+### downloading the data from the source

+*download_data.py - download the files from source and unzip the data*
-- pre processing / cleaning the data
+### pre processing / cleaning the data

+*pre_process_files.py - clean and prepocess the data files locally in preperation for loading the data to S3*

+### Establish the redshift database

+*create-redshift-cluster.py - uses boto to establish a redshift cluster*

-- loading the data (to s3 and redshift)
+### loading the data (to s3 and redshift)
+*uploads files to S3, creates database tables and copies data into the redshift tables*
-- post load transformations
+### post load transformations
+*transforms data into star schema, setups the time table data*

 - Include this thinking for the project writeup:
 # TODO: Clearly state the rationale for the choice of tools and technologies for the project.